Powered By

 Gameplay

-• When you are close, cast the active ability of Poison Creeper to activate [d4-skill id=1304803]Envenom, and deal damage from Landslide.
+• When you are close to a group of enemies, cast the active ability of Poison Creeper to activate Envenom.

 • Use Trample to instantly gain a large burst of Spirit.
 Use Storm Strike when you need extra or Trample is on cooldown.